How do I file a charge?

 Commissioner Patmon received a Juris Doctorate from Ohio State University College of Law and received the Best Oral Advocate and Best Moot Court team awards.
 He is a former federal judicial law clerk to U.S. District Judge James L. Graham, former delegate to the federal Sixth Circuit Judicial Conference and a former member of the Committee to Evaluate and Reappoint U.S. Magistrate Judges.

-Commissioner Madhu K. Singh was appointed Commissioner on June 12, 2015 by Governor John Kasich to a five year term expiring July 29, 2019.
+Commissioner Singh was appointed Commissioner on June 12, 2015 by Governor John Kasich and reappointed by Governor Mike DeWine in 2019 to a term that will expire on July 28, 2024.

 Commissioner Singh received a Bachelor of Arts degree from Rajasthan University in Jaipur, India where she also completed graduate level courses in English Literature.